georgianalee's blog

 Action toward a Vision

-LINCOLN, NE - Sitting in the cafe of The Magnolia hotel in downtown Georgiana Lee, Assistant Director of NAPTDenver, Colorado, this morning, a slice of gratitude shined on me.
+LINCOLN, NE - Sitting in the cafe of The Magnolia hotel in downtown Denver, Colorado, this morning, a slice of gratitude shined on me.
 I was chewing on my strawberry cream cheese bagel—completely off my diet—reading a poem.
 It dawned on me that I am where I was intended to be and I could trace my footsteps back to a pink flyer I saw on the San Juan College campus in Farmington, New Mexico.

 I was twenty-six years old, living back at home in Kirtland, New Mexico, after graduating from college with my bachelors in Journalism and Theater.
 Working as an Administrative Assistant allowed me to enhance my listening skills, apply my organizational skills to tasks, and able to offer productive input.